Police sought Secrets Act probe of Reuters reporters an hour after their arrest

 In a statement, Reuters said: "We await the court's ruling on bail.
 Time is of the essence and we continue to call for Wa Lone and Kyaw Soe Oo's prompt release.
 They are innocent of any wrongdoing and should be allowed to return to their jobs reporting on events in Myanmar."

-The two journalists were handcuffed as they were led into the court by police officers on either side of them.
+The two journalists were handcuffed as they were led into the court.

 During a break, the reporters received fruit from family members and spoke with them.
-Kyaw Soe Oo briefly held his 2-year-old daughter.
+Kyaw Soe Oo briefly hugged his two-year-old daughter.

 Government officials from some of the world's major nations, including the United States, Britain and Canada, as well as top U.N. officials, have called for the reporters to be freed.